AbacavirBrand Name: Ziagen Other Names: ABC, abacavir sulfate Drug Class: Nucleoside Reverse Transcriptase Inhibitors

-- If you have hepatitis B virus (HBV) infection or have other liver problems.
+- If you have or have had liver problems, including (HBV) or (HCV).

 - If you have any other medical conditions.

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking abacavir.
+Do not breastfeed if you have HIV or are taking abacavir.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+In particular, tell your health care provider if you are taking or plan to take methadone.
 Abacavir may affect the way other medicines or products work, and other medicines or products may affect how abacavir works.
 Taking abacavir together with certain medicines or products may cause serious side effects.

 How should I take abacavir?